 Punta Gorda was settled in the late 1800’s and quickly became the southern terminus of the American railroad system.
 In its early days it became an example of a community where all the classes lived together; it was both a tough frontier town and a haven for the rich seeking a warm climate.
 The city has an up to date strategic plan to help prepare for the future.
 Some of its initiatives include creating affordable housing, historic preservation, a diversified economy and tax base, and improved communications and emergency management.

 One of the interesting things about Punta Gorda is that there is a main downtown that is walkable, which in turn leads to a large area of beautiful old homes parallel to the water.
 Parks line the waterfront which are very busy.

 Watch this short Youtube video prepared by Michael Saunders:

 Where to Retire in Punta Gorda and Home Prices

 There is a host of active adult communities and many attractive traditional neighborhoods such as Punta Gorda Isles along the wide Peace River as it runs into the Gulf.
 Those neighborhoods are very desirable with the homes being restored or replaced in some cases.
 See the Punta Gorda active communities link at top right of page.
-The median sale price was $255,000 in the 3rd quarter of 2020 up about 11% compared to the 3rd quarter in 2019, according to the National Association of Realtors.
-The Zillow Home Value Index was $264,207 in late 2020.
+The median sale price was $314,000 in the 2nd quarter of 2021 up about 30.7% compared to the 2ndquarter in 2020, according to the National Association of Realtors.
 Compared to Naples, Venice, and comparable parts of Fort Myers, homes are very affordable here.

 What Is Special about Punta Gorda